PennyLaneAI/pennylane/doc/development/adding_operators.rst

 and representations.
 In addition, it defines a few methods that connect operators to other building blocks in PennyLane, such as expansion used by tapes or queueing functionality.

-Roughly speaking, the architecture of the ``Operatoe`` base class is this:
+Roughly speaking, the architecture of the ``Operator`` base class is this:

 .. code-block:: python